-A large rubber diaphragm connects to a master-cylinder piston.
+A large diaphragm connects to a master-cylinder piston.
 Prior to applying the brakes, both sides of the diaphragm are exposed to the vacuum from the manifold.
 Applying the brakes closes the valves that link the rear side of the diaphragm to the manifold and opens a valve to let in outside air.
 The high pressure of the outside air pushes the diaphragm forward on the master-cylinder piston to assist the braking effort.
 If the brake pedal is kept in place, the air valve stops drawing on the outside air, keeping the brake pressure constant.

 Disc and Drum Brakes

 The image above is an example of a typical disc brake with a caliper that applies pressure to the friction or brake pads.
 This friction force slows down the wheel and allows the car to stop.